Know about safety for cosmetics, including eye and tanning products, hair dyes and black henna temporary tattoos.

 Claims on a label or in an ad for what a cosmetic can do must be accurate so they do not mislead people.

 Black henna temporary tattoos are often sold and applied by artisans at markets, fairs and amusement parks in Canada, as well as holiday or foreign travel destinations.

 Eye cosmetics must meet the same safety and clean manufacturing requirements as other cosmetics.
 However, part of the responsibility for cosmetics safety belongs to you, the individual consumer.

 Health Canada's review of current scientific data shows there is no hazard associated with the proper use of hair dyes.

 Kohl (also known as: kajal, surma, al-kahl/al-kohl) is a traditional eye cosmetic of Middle Eastern, Asian and North African societies.

 Canadians use many different types of tanning products.
 Some are used to prevent tans and sunburns.
 Others are used to help create or fake a tan.

-Learn about triclosan, use restrictions, health and environmental risks and safety tips.
+Triclosan use restrictions, health and environmental risks and minimizing exposure.

 Join the Cosmetics e-mail list so that you can receive the latest news and information about Health Canada's work in the area of cosmetics and personal care products.